robhowe-A/SpaceFlightWeb/README.md

+## UPDATE 6/3
+While live, the site doesn't load within cloudflare's time limit.
+I was successful to convert JSON file writes to MySQL database entity system (far below diagram), however, I will not be able to host the web application in cloud due to the extra costs.
+This code repository remains public for viewing; it is stripped of API keys and database connection strings.

 Site is live at [www.roberthowell.dev](https://www.roberthowell.dev).

 This repository is a stripped version of the live project development [www.roberthowell.dev](https://www.roberthowell.dev).
 Folders/Files irrelevant of project's creation have been removed.
 In that sense, this repository is the site's custom C#, CSHTML, CSS, etc. implemented in the site.